mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### `maintenance_on_low_disk_space`

 This feature is enabled by default.
-If a running server that is not the master or a relay master is out of disk space the server is set to maintenance mode.
+If a running server that is not the primary or a relay primary is out of disk space the server is set to maintenance mode.
 Such servers are not used for router sessions and are ignored when performing a failover or other cluster modification operation.
 See the general monitor parameters [disk_space_threshold](./Monitor-Common.md#disk_space_threshold) and